Hitman (2016 video game): Critical reception

 The gameplay received critical praise.
 Williams said players are able to experiment with different ways to assassinate their targets.
-As the player progresses, they unlock new tools, which allows them to discover new assassination opportunities, further boosting the game's replay value.
+As the player progresses, they unlock new tools, which allow them to discover new assassination opportunities, further boosting the game's replay value.
 Andy Kelly from PC Gamer said, "if you have an absurd idea, the game will almost always accommodate and react to it".
 Savage said the opportunities are "entertaining" because they often result in very creative assassinations.
 Todd said the assassinations feel like "more of a funhouse ride than a grim series of contract killings" due to the game's over-the-top nature.
-Jeffrey Matulef from Eurogamer also commented on AI behaviour, which generate many unscripted moments for players.
+Jeffrey Matulef from Eurogamer also commented on AI behaviour, which generates many unscripted moments for players.
 Some reviewers said the opportunities are too overbearing because the game offers players too much guidance and hand-holding.
 Reviewers praised IO Interactive for allowing players to play with minimal hints by modifying the game's settings.
 Many reviewers said the game feels like a puzzle game because of the way the player deciphers AI patterns and approaches their objectives.
 Savage said the game has the "most elegant implementation" of the disguise system because it introduces a specific type of NPC that will recognise 47's disguise rather than Blood Money's "arbitrary suspicion meter", though several reviewers said the pattern remained difficult to discern.
 Several critics also disliked the game's always-online requirement and its long load times.